ITIL Dictionary of Terms

 infrastructure service

-A type of supporting service that provides hardware, network or other data centre components.
+A type of supporting service that provides hardware, network or other data center components.
 The term is also used as a synonym for supporting service.

 integrity